Ricky C

-Ricardo Cisneros, known by his stage name Ricky C, is an American-born Latin pop recording artist.
+Ricardo Cisneros (born July 22, 1980), known by his stage name Ricky C, is an American-born Latin pop recording artist.
 Ricky C is a singer, songwriter, dancer, music composer, music producer, and sound engineer.
 He records and writes in both English and Spanish.

 Early life

 Son of Ecuadorian parents, Ricky C was born in Chicago and raised in Miami, Florida.
-Ricky’s father, Segundo Cisneros, was a Latin singer who released multiple albums and performed worldwide.
+Ricky's father, Segundo Cisneros, was a Latin singer who released multiple albums and performed worldwide.
 His father introduced Ricky to music at a young age.
 At 17, Ricky C decided to pursue music professionally and he began his career under the tutelage of his father.

 Music career

-In 1998 Ricky C signs with Tower Records for a distribution deal for 2 albums.

-In 2002 Ricky C tours South America and the UK.
+In 1998, Ricky C signed with Tower Records for a distribution deal for two albums.
+In 2002, Ricky C toured South America and the UK.
 In 2006, Ricky's father/manager dies from cancer.

-In 2007 Ricky began working with music producer Humberto "Humby" Viana for Miami-based label Sculvia Entertainment.
+The following year, Ricky C began working with music producer Humberto "Humby" Viana for Miami-based label Sculvia Entertainment.
 Together they wrote and produced "Otro Amor" which caught the attention of Universal Music Latin Entertainment/Machete Music.